jxlxx/homebase/docs/SETUP.md

 - Change hostnames in service Traefik labels, Authelia config, and `.env` files as needed.
 - Update `infra/live/prod/dns/terragrunt.hcl` for new records, then re-run Terragrunt in that directory.
 - Traefik automatically manages Let’s Encrypt certificates and stores them inside `services/traefik/letsencrypt/acme.json` on the server.
+- If you’re iterating quickly or you hit the "too many certificates" Let’s Encrypt rate limit, rerun the apps stack with `LETSENCRYPT_ENV=staging terragrunt apply`.
+Cloud-init re-clones the repo and overwrites `/opt/homebase/services/traefik/.env` with the staging CA URL before `deploy-all.sh` runs.
+For an already-live host you can edit `/srv/homebase/services/traefik/.env` manually and restart Traefik, but managing it via Terragrunt keeps the configuration reproducible.
+Remember to switch back to production once testing is done.

 ## 7. Destroying resources